 - 5.14.1.
 This type of incident must be handled carefully and flexibly.
 The Umpire must try to determine the severity of the problem as quickly as possible and call the Referee onto court, if necessary.
 The Referee will decide whether the Tournament Doctor or anyone else is required on court (Instruction 3.6).
 The Tournament Doctor shall examine the player and advise the player about the severity of injury or sickness.
 No treatment causing undue delay shall be given on court.
+The Tournament Doctor may be called to apply spray only once to a particular player per match except to administer additional sprays in the regular intervals.
 The Umpire shall time the delay caused by the injury. - 5.14.2.
 For a blood flowing injury, the game should be delayed until the bleeding stops, the wound is suitably dressed, or the Referee advises the Umpire otherwise. - 5.14.3.
-If a player approaches the Umpire and expresses the wish to retire because of injury or illness, the Umpire shall ask the player "Are you retiring?" and if confirmed, the Umpire shall make the appropriate announcement (BWF Statutes, Section 4.1.5, Section 6). - 5.14.3.1.
+If a player approaches the Umpire and expresses the wish to retire because of injury or illness, the Umpire shall ask the player "Are you retiring?" and if confirmed, the Umpire shall make the appropriate announcement (BWF Statutes, Section 4.1.5, Clause 6.6). - 5.14.3.1.
 If the Umpire is uncertain about the legitimacy of the player's injury or illness, he shall call the Referee on court.